Who we are

 Join the STS – Membership Information

 The annual membership fee is currently set at EUR 45 (25) for academic (student) members and EUR 125 for company memberships.
-This was decided in the yearly members assembly 1999.
+This has been decided in the yearly members' general assembly.
 Membership fees will be invoiced in advance at the beginning of the year and exclusively handled via SEPA direct debit.
 Please refer to the Wikipedia article to check if your country is covered by the SEPA agreement.

 For an international membership, please inquire about payment options via eMail to info@sigtrans.de.